Museum of Boulder

 The Museum of Boulder at The Tebo Center is a great place to spend some time to better understand how Boulder became Boulder through hands-on technology and exhibits for visitors of all ages.
-The museum opened in May 2018 in a renovated former Masonic Lodge in downtown Boulder, and now it is about to debut the new Boulder Experience Gallery, a highly interactive gallery dedicated to experiencing Boulder's past, present and future firsthand.
+The museum opened in 2018 in a renovated former Masonic Lodge in downtown Boulder.
+A must-see is the Boulder Experience Gallery, a highly interactive gallery dedicated to experiencing Boulder's past, present and future firsthand.

 Boulder’s early history starts with the Arapaho people and so does the Boulder Experience Gallery.
 Learn about the Arapaho culture, leadership, language and the challenges and achievements of the Arapaho people in this animated presentation.
 The museum’s immersive theater experience lets visitors select from a variety of stories that explore our native roots.